omerbp/Codility/README.md

 -----------------------------
 27/08/2015

-Codility Calcium 2015  was a tough one... :)
+Calcium was a tough one... :)

-I added some explanations and a few simple tests...
+I added my python solution to Codility Calcium 2015.
+Some explanation and few test cases are also attached.

 Check out my certificate at: